$8.7 billion worth of roads at 'code red', one year after first budget blowout

 The report said the "red" rating reflected "programme-wide cost pressures" and other issues, although these other issues were redacted.
 Elsewhere in the briefing it warned cost pressures were being driven by the war in Ukraine, oil and shipping costs and labour costs rising.

-Wood said the Government was able to manage the projects to ensure their delivery and said there was sufficient contingency funding to cover cost increases.

-"Ministers are actively managing these projects to ensure they are delivered for communities across New Zealand," Wood said.
+A Government spokesperson said they were "managing" the projects to ensure they would be delivered.

 "Globally there is significant pressure on large scale infrastructure projects such as these, due to rising costs and supply chain challenges.
-New Zealand is not immune from these issues," he said.
+New Zealand is not immune from these issues," they said.

-Appropriate processes are built into these projects to deal with cost escalations as they arise
+Appropriate processes are built into these projects to deal with cost escalations as they arise," they said.

 Act Transport spokesman Simon Court said the documents showed Labour " failing to deliver anything other than inflated budgets and project delays".